mbileska/L1CaloPhase2Analyzer/README.md

    unset SCRAM_ARCH
    source /cvmfs/cms.cern.ch/cmsset_default.sh
    ```
+   If you've put the `singularity` commands into a file called `shell`, then, before proceeding, run
-   Then, before proceeding, run `./shell` in the command line.
+   `./shell` in the command line.
 This must be done every time before using the
    code in this repository.
 Note that you can run `exit` to exit the container.

 ## Setup (do only once)